-If you are still determined to read more about rock climbing then you may want to visit RockClimbing.com, ABC-of-RockClimbing, a resource guide on rock climbing; these pages contain extensive links to other climbing sites on the Internet.
+If you are still determined to read more about rock climbing then you may want to visit RockClimbing.com, www.climber.co.uk, or ABC-of-RockClimbing; these pages contain extensive links to other climbing sites on the Internet.

 Great printed area guides are produced by ROCKFAX; they try to keep their guides up-to-date by offering online updates.
 The Swedish company coronn.com also offers area guides; their guides are distributed electronically as PDF files.
 See climb-europe.com, www.thecrag.com, and www.rockclimbing.com for the heroic attempt to survey and index Europe's or even the world's climbs.
+See www.mountainproject.com for a good survey of (mostly) US climbing areas.
 A search for "rock climbing" by means of Google will also reveal a wealth of climbing-related sites.
 See also bergsteigen.at, basislager.ch (which offers great up-to-date information on the current rock/ice conditions in various routes in the Alps), AlpinTouren.com, Austria-Aktiv.at, and www.iceclimbing.at (all of them in German).
 If you are capable of climbing multi-pitch routes with a rating of VIII (UIAA) or higher, then you might want to take a look at Alpinrouten.de.

 Climb on, and climb safe!